Owllyy/Darkly/SQL_Injection_3/Resources/writeup.md

 Upon closer inspection the password was an MD5 hash for the string 'shadow'.
 Logging in with these credentials revealed a flag.

+Vulnerability:
+A type of attack that allows unauthorized access to a website's database by using an input field to insert malicious SQL queries.

-Dangers: access to sensitive data, ability to modify data
+Dangers: access to sensitive data, ability to modify data...

-Possible fix solution: do not insert user input directly in SQL queries.
+Possible fix solutions:

+- using parameterized queries to ensure user input is properly separated from SQL commands
+- validation and sanitization of user input